thosearetheguise/thosearetheguise.github.io/_posts/2020-03-20-Pinkys-Palace-v3.md

 * ff74 = 65396
 * bfff = 49151

-Once again. it is not that simple!
+Once again.
+It is not that simple!
 Because we have already written two 4 byte addresses (AAAABBBB) and our two C’s as padding, we need to take these off the decimal total.
 So our lower becomes `65396 - 10 = 65386`.
 Didn’t need a calculator for that one!
 (Aren’t we smart)

 With this knowledge we update our exploit to replace the A’s and B’s with the addresses calculated above and use the %u format specifier to pad the input with the given int:
 ```